 One day I was chatting with a friend and somehow, I randomly mentioned how it would be fun to go to Mount Rushmore sometime.
 I thought it was just casual talk, one of those rhetorical conversations you are not planning on actually happening.
 But she basically said “Yes!
 That would be so fun!
 Let’s go together!”
 I figured, more rhetoric.
 But she followed thru and called me to look at calendars and schedule a long weekend to drive up and before I knew it, our family had plans to go to Mount Rushmore.

 Today, it’s still one of those trips that when someone else mentions Mount Rushmore, I say “yes!
 You should totally go!
 It is SO much fun!”

 It wasn’t JUST fun.
 It was educational.
 It was adventurous.
 It was beautiful!

 AND, there was a lot more to do than just look at the carved mountain and come home.

 Where to Stay Near Mount Rushmore

-Since we booked so late, we didn’t have a lot of hotel options.
+Since we booked so last minute, we didn’t have a lot of hotel options.
 We ended up at the Rushmore Express Inn and Family Suites.
 It was a pretty typical, budget hotel.
 The nice thing is that we were on the 3rd (top) floor, which had high ceilings in the bedroom.
 Just make sure you ask for an exterior room.
 We were in an interior room (didn’t know that existed) and didn’t have any windows to the outdoors…just one to the hallway.
 But the room was pretty big and had all the typical amenities (fridge, tv, pull-out couch coffeemaker, microwave) plus it had a fireplace and a nice, updated bathroom.

 There was a typical continental breakfast.
 Not the best ever, but the kids didn’t mind it one bit and it was nice not having to always go somewhere for breakfast.
 The staff was SO courteous and polite.